The College prohibits the following forms of conduct:

 - unwelcome/unsolicited written communication, including letters, cards, emails, instant messages, and messages on online bulletin boards;

 - unwelcome/unsolicited communications about a person, their family, friends, or co-workers; or

 - sending/posting unwelcome/unsolicited messages with an assumed identity; or

 - implicitly threatening physical contact;

 - or any combination of these behaviors directed toward an individual person.

-A person commits indecent exposure if that person exposes her/his genitals in any public place or in any place where there are present other persons under circumstances in which one knows or should know that this conduct is likely to offend, affront, or alarm.
+A person commits indecent exposure if that person exposes their genitals in any public place or in any place where there are present other persons under circumstances in which one knows or should know that this conduct is likely to offend, affront, or alarm.